davidclough/node/_documents/javascript-guide/javascript-guide.md

     ];

      // Filter the users.
-    var allBarneys = _.filter(users, function(o) { return o.user == "barney"; });
+    var allBarneys = _.filter(users, function(o) { return o.name == "barney"; });
     console.log(allBarneys[0]);			// Object {user: "barney", active: false}

     // Select all the names into an array of strings. var names = _.map(users, "name");
     console.log(names);							// ["barney", "fred", "pebbles"]

+<a dummy="_"></a>

 Another library called [Immutable](https://facebook.github.io/immutable-js/) provides easy ways to work with immutable data.
-Many of the functions give the impression of allowing you to something about a data object whilst under the bonnet a new data structure based on the old one is actually generated.
+Many of the functions give the impression of allowing you to change something about a data object whilst, under the bonnet, a new data structure based on the old one is actually generated.

-Immutable data objects a big thing in functional programming.
-Redux, a state container for JavaScript applications, bases it whole operation on its store not being mutated - if some aspect of the data has been changed the store has to be set to a whole new object, rather than just changing the value of a property.
+Immutable data objects a big thing in functional programming. `Redux`, a state container for JavaScript applications, bases it whole operation on its store not being mutated.
+If some aspect of the data has been changed, the store has to be set to a whole new object, rather than just changing the value of a property.
 Because of that, the applications which use the store can tell if state has changed using a simple `==` comparison of two objects, as opposed to some potentially laborious deep comparison of all the properties.
-<a dummy="_"></a>

 ### <a name="tools-transpilers"></a>Transpilers
 The two languages many people would like to be using instead of `ES5` are `ES2015` or `TypeScript`.
 Since not all browsers support these two languages (IE is the main culprit) it is necessary to use transpilers to convert your code from those languages into ES5 before being sent out in a page request.

 #### JavaScript Versions Greater than ES5
-Chrome and Firefox are both kept in line with the latest ES versions they both understand virtually everything in ES2015 ([http://kangax.github.io/compat-table/es6/](http://kangax.github.io/compat-table/es6/)) and most things in ES2016 ([http://kangax.github.io/compat-table/es2016plus/](http://kangax.github.io/compat-table/es2016plus/)).
+Chrome and Firefox are both kept in line with the latest ES versions.
+They both understand virtually everything in ES2015 ([http://kangax.github.io/compat-table/es6/](http://kangax.github.io/compat-table/es6/)) and most things in ES2016 ([http://kangax.github.io/compat-table/es2016plus/](http://kangax.github.io/compat-table/es2016plus/)).

 IE is a waste of space and the main reason why we are forced to use transpilers.
 Edge is significantly better than IE.

 `Babel` is the best transpiler for ES2015 or later.
-It generates pretty readable ES5. `Traceur` is another transpiler the code it genrates is significantly less readable.
+It generates pretty readable ES5. `Traceur` is another transpiler.
+The code it generates is significantly less readable.
 See [http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/](http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/) for a comparison.

 #### TypeScript
-[TypeScript](https://www.typescriptlang.org/) is a well-respected alternative to future ES versions by Microsoft which is superset of all but the latest ES offerings and provides some type safety.
+[TypeScript](https://www.typescriptlang.org/) is a well-respected alternative to future ES versions by Microsoft.
+It is superset of all but the latest ES offerings and provides some type safety.
 The documentation is excellent and you can see what your code transpiles to online at the [playground](https://www.typescriptlang.org/play/index.html).

 There are also tools available in Chrome which allow you to debug TypeScript directly.

 ### <a name="tools-browser-debugging-tools"></a>Browser Debugging Tools
 Virtually every browser has its own set of developer tools, usually available by pressing the F12 key.
-Along with other things these tools allow you to debug the HTML, CSS and JavaScript with pages.
+Along with other things these tools allow you to debug the HTML, CSS and JavaScript within pages.
 Although individual tools offer much more, the common features include the ability to:

-* Examine individual HTML tags modify their attributes
+* Examine individual HTML tags and modify their attributes
 * Examine and temporarily modify the CSS styles being applied to the tags
 * Step through and debug JavaScript and even change the code within the browser
 * A console to examine values of JavaScript variables, set them to new values and execute extra code that you type in
-* Examine network requests and responses made by code within the page and timescales
+* Examine network requests and responses made by code within the page and their timescales

 The best tools in this category are made by Google and Mozilla.
 It is probably a good idea to get used to both Chrome and Mozilla tools.
 Even if you favour one in general, the other may offer some added value in certain areas.
 Sometimes you may find yourself forced into using IE's inferior tools, perhaps for testing your pages in old IE versions.

-More superior documentation than this document could offer already exists elsewhere.
+More superior documentation than this document can offer already exists elsewhere.

 #### Google
 [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is often favoured.
 It provides tools allowing you to detect events handlers that have been attached to a selected element.
 The link takes you to some excellent documentation.